 -

-Without accurate details, your verification may fail or turn up false negatives.
+Without accurate details, verification can fail or produce misleading results.

 Need accurate verification support for ISO certificates?
 Our team at ISO Cert International is ready to assist.